Text on pictures if too small to read:

 3. Trail riding is a lot of fun!
 It can be very challenging.
 You ride fords and extremely steep hills; you cope with boulders, gravel, rock slabs, ruts, mud and slippery grass.

 4. We use routes open to the public: byways open to all traffic and untarmacked council roads, with a few farmers’ tracks where we have obtained permission.
 Some look more like footpaths than roads!

-5. The conditions are always changing, as shale and gravel can be washed away after heavy rain, and some routes become overgrown with plants in the summer.
+5. The conditions are always changing.
+Shale and gravel can be washed away after heavy rain, and some routes become overgrown with plants in the summer.

 6. Skills such as throttle and clutch control become finely honed.
 Like road riding, looking ahead and planning is key to riding well.
 We teach you how to ford a river safely.
 Might come in useful if you are ever caught in an unexpected flood!